godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 .. image:: img/scripting_first_script_add_sprite_node.webp

-Your Scene tab should now only have a Sprite2D node.
+Your :ui:`Scene` tab should now only have a Sprite2D node.

 .. image:: img/scripting_first_script_scene_tree.webp

 A Sprite2D node needs a texture to display.
-In the Inspector on the right, you can see that the **Texture** property says ``<empty>``.
+In the :ui:`Inspector` on the right, you can see that the :inspector:`Texture` property says ``<empty>``.
 To display the Godot icon, click and drag the file ``icon.svg`` from the FileSystem dock onto the Texture slot.

 .. image:: img/scripting_first_script_setting_texture.webp